MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Create_solution_plan_designer.md

 All the suggested tables, columns, and relationships will be displayed in the data model designer.
 You can use the Copilot pane to make changes to the data model.

-11. In the **Copilot** pane on the right side of the screen, enter the following: “*Add a text column to the Equipment table called Item number.*”
+11. In the **Copilot** pane on the right side of the screen, enter the following: `Add a text column to the Equipment table called Item number.`
 12. After the column is added to the **Equipment** table, use **Copilot** to enter the following prompts individually:
-    1. “Add a new text column to the Staff/Employee table called Manager.”
+    1.  `Add a new text column to the Staff/Employee table called Manager.`
-    2. “Add a new choice column to the Equipment table called Equipment Type.”
+    2.  `Add a new choice column to the Equipment table called Equipment Type.`
-    3. “Add a new choice column to the Equipment table called Equipment Type. “
+    3.  `Add a new choice column to the Equipment table called Equipment Type.`

         Your data model should look like the one listed below. *(Remember it will likely not match exactly.
 And that is OK)*